theturboturnip/harper/harper-core/tests/text/tagged/The Great Gatsby.md

 >
 #
 > “ I   love    it        , but     I   don’t see   how   you live there all       alone . ”
 # .
 ISg NPrSg/V NPrSg/ISg .
-NSg/C/P ISg NSg/V NSg/V NSg/C IPl V/J  W?
+NSg/C/P ISg V     NSg/V NSg/C IPl V/J  W?
 NSg/I/J/C J     . .
 >
 #
 > “ I   keep  it        always full    of interesting people , night and day   .
 People who     do